friends-of-presta/security-advisories/_posts/2023-02-07-stored-xss.md

 This publication is a summary of Touchweb's work studying the impact of XSS vulnerabilities in the context of the PrestaShop CMS.

-To highlight the criticality of XSS and give us the means to mitigate their effects, Touch Web conducted its research based on the vulnerability of the [productcomments module](https://github.com/PrestaShop/productcomments/security/advisories/GHSA-prrh-qvhf-x788), which in version 5.0.1 has a stored XSS.
+To highlight the criticality of XSS and give us the means to mitigate their effects, [TouchWeb](https://www.touchweb.fr) conducted its research based on the vulnerability of the [productcomments module](https://github.com/PrestaShop/productcomments/security/advisories/GHSA-prrh-qvhf-x788), which in version 5.0.1 has a stored XSS.

 ## CVSS base metrics